TNTcraftHIM/PixivCrawler/README.md

 # Instruction
 This project was developed under Python 3.10.4, yet no other Python version was tested

+Make sure you have a relatively recent version of Chrome browser installed, you may use `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb && sudo apt install ./google-chrome-stable_current_amd64.deb` to install it on Ubuntu/Debian running on x64 architecture, for other systems please refer to [Google's help center](https://support.google.com/chrome/a/topic/9025817)

 Use `pip install -r requirements.txt` to install all required libraries

 Use `python run.py` to run the script